 (1) At the very least, we should all be speaking out & calling our elected representatives.
 Have you done that yet?
 If you need help getting started, please let me know.

 (2) The next step is getting connected to advocacy organizations that can help you channel your outrage to action.
 Good ones in this connection are RAICES, Northwest Immigrant Rights Project, and MoveOn.
-I don’t know of anything specific to Mississippi yet, but will update if I hear of any.
+[She was focused on immigration rights at the time.
+Here is a list of organizations that promote gun control policies.]
 Follow these orgs on social media and sign up for email and text alerts.
 Yes, it’s a little more noise in your inbox, but it will mean you’re in the know to take action.

 (5) Take heart: This is not going to turn around quickly, but if enough of us engage, we can do it.
 And if we don’t, if we just think quietly, “Well that’s a pity”, it will only get worse.